hernandezb3/llama-on-uconn-hpc/README.md

-# Running Llama on UConn Storrs High Performance Computing (HPC)
+# Llama on UConn Storrs HPC
-This repository (repo) is for running Llama models from a Python script in UConn's HPC environment.
+This repository (repo) is for running Llama models from a Python script in UConn's High Performance Computing (HPC) environment.
 Two approaches are included in the repo:

 1. Ollama downloaded with Apptainer (classify_with_ollama.py)
 2. Hugging Face (classify_with_hugging_face.py)